 If you're a fan then learning how to grow sweet potatoes is a must.
 There is nothing as satisfying as unearthing your first crop and getting to enjoy its spoils.
-Plus, they are a great and low-maintenance addition to the vegetable garden.
+Plus, they are a great and low-maintenance addition to your kitchen garden ideas.
 Once planted they only really require regular watering in order to thrive.

 Despite their name, sweet potatoes are not actually potatoes at all.
 They are in-fact members of the morning glory family and as a result have beautiful trumpet-like flowers.
 This makes sweet potatoes a great and productive addition to the flower border as well as the veg patch, which is not something that can be said for all productive crops.

 While growing potatoes – the conventional type – is done from whole 'chitted' potatoes, sweet potatoes are grown from slips – the small shoots that grow out of the sweet potato.